IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/index.md

 ## Implementation notes

-This recipe builds on the pattern for [Using Caption and Subtitle Files with Video Content][0219], extending it to represent the availability of captions and subtitles in multiple languages.
+This recipe builds on the pattern for [Using Caption Files with Video Content][0219], extending it to represent the availability of captions and subtitles in multiple languages.

 Similarly to offering a single caption/subtitle file, the multiple subtitle/caption files are provided as a `supplementing` Annotation on the Canvas that contains the video file.
 In the case of multiple captions/subtitles, however, the Annotation provides all the available languages as choices.
 IIIF viewers are then able to offer to end-users the choice for displaying subtitles/captions in one of the available languages during the video playback.